publishing android india

 Account setup looks straightforward written out like this.
 In practice it’s a string of small things that quietly eat days: a card that won’t process the fee, a verification stuck on a name mismatch, a data safety form that doesn’t match your code, or finding out about the 14-day test the week you planned to launch.

 At Color Leaves, publishing is part of our Android app development work.
-We’ve shipped 50+ apps to the Play Store from Pune, and we set up developer accounts, sort out verification, prepare store listings, run the closed test, and manage the review back-and-forth so you don’t have to learn it all the hard way.
+We’ve shipped 50+ apps to the Play Store from Pune, including StockGenie, a finance app that went through the stricter review path and holds a 4.5 rating.
+We set up developer accounts, sort out verification, prepare store listings, run the closed test, and manage the review back-and-forth so you don’t have to learn it all the hard way.
 Got an Android app ready to ship, or one still in the works?
 Talk to our team and we’ll get it live the right way.

 S